open-mmlab/mmgeneration/docs/en/advanced_guides/losses.md

 # Losses

 We provide two ways of defining loss.

-One is using default loss configuration, which has fixed loss components, and offer related loss arguments for users to adjust.
+1. Default losses, which has fixed loss components, and remains related loss arguments for users to adjust.
-The other is customized losses, in which users can define loss modules and combine loss modules as they like.
+2. Customized losses.
+Users can define loss modules and combine loss modules as they like.

 ## Default losses

 For convenient usage, you can directly use default loss calculation process we set for concrete algorithms like lsgan, biggan, styleganv2 etc.
-Take `stylegan2` as example, we use R1 gradient penalty and generator path length regularization as configurable losses, and users can adjust related arguments like `r1_loss_weight` and `g_reg_weight`.
+Take `stylegan2` as an example, we use R1 gradient penalty and generator path length regularization as configurable losses, and users can adjust related arguments like `r1_loss_weight` and `g_reg_weight`.

 ```python